-Q: As the History of Art test is to be taken shortly before interview, will there be no deselection in the subject?
+Q: As the History of Art test is to be taken at interview rather than before, will there be no deselection in the subject?

 A: No, History of Art will continue its current practice of deselecting those few candidates who, on the basis of their whole UCAS application, do not appear to stand any realistic chance of gaining an offer even were they to have taken the admissions assessment.